 Lace-up climbing shoes enable climbers to have more precise control when adjusting the shoes’ tightness compared to Velcro.
 For steep technical climbs where climbers want their shoes to be extremely tight, lace shoes are the best option as they allow climbers to crank up on the tightness to achieve a very snug fit.
 However, the downside of lace shoes is it’s not as easy to put on and take off.

 The stiffness of the rubber plays an important role in the type of climbs you do.
 Shoes with stiff rubber are suitable for routes with sharp edges.
 Stiff rubber materials will be more resistant to wear and abrasion from the rocks hence more durable.
 However, for routes that require smearing or overhanging climbs softer rubbers will be more suitable as softer rubbers are “stickier” which provides a better grip.

 Different brands use different rubber materials of different stiffness on their shoes.
 You can find out more about the rubber material used, by reading the product descriptions on the manufacturers’ website.

 Choosing climbing shoes is very much depending on your climbing experience and the type of climbs you do.
-If you just started out get a neutral climbing shoe that is cheap.
+If you just started get a neutral climbing shoe that is cheap.
 Get used to wearing climbing shoes and clock some mileage on easy climbs both indoor and outdoor.
-As you improve and progress you’ll have a better understanding of the type of shoes you’ll need.
-Most seasoned climbers will have a few different pairs of climbing shoes which have different outsole thickness, closure systems, and rubber stiffness.
-Always read the product specification and try out the shoes yourself especially if you had never tried the brand or model before.
+As you improve and progress you’ll better understand the type of shoes you’ll need.
+Most seasoned climbers will have a few different pairs of climbing shoes which have different outsole thicknesses, closure systems, and rubber stiffness.
+Always read the product specification and try out the shoes yourself especially if you have never tried the brand or model before.